 Click HERE to download a map of the route (Viewranger app required)

 Extensive car parking at Greenock Cut Visitor Centre (PA16 9LX)

 Route: From the Greenock Cut Visitor Centre head NE to pass the cafe and follow the road alongside the Compensation Reservoir then uphill to the head of Loch Thom.
-Just when the road starts to leave the loch behind, look out for a faint grassy footpath on your right which heads downhill to the lochside.
+Just when the road starts to leave the loch behind, look out for a gravel footpath on your right (signposted Old Largs Road) which heads downhill to the lochside.
 After passing through a gate you will emerge onto a minor road, briefly heading away from Loch Thom to meet up with Old Largs Road.
 Turn right and follow this road all the way down the eastern side of the loch.
 Shortly after passing the ruins of Garvock Farm (NB this was used as a film set in the TV series ‘Shetland’!) turn right to cross the bridge and continue along the road to reach the Visitor Centre.